-Reason to veto: Although we were glad to see the tax credit increasing to \$40,000 in the budget, that will do little if overall there are fewer certificates issued due to the lowered cap.
-We know it costs on average \$30,000 per property for abatement, other lead abatement programs have been cut in this budget and even maintaining current law will not reach all of the 4,500 Ohio children who tested with elevated blood-lead levels in 2024.
+Reason to veto: Although I was glad to see the tax credit increasing to \$40,000 in the budget, that will do little if overall there are fewer certificates issued due to the lowered cap.
+It is known that it costs on average \$30,000 per property for abatement, other lead abatement programs have been cut in this budget and even maintaining current law will not reach all of the 4,500 Ohio children who tested with elevated blood-lead levels in 2024.